 The way of life and behaviors of the people in Nicaragua help determine the culture of the nation.
-The country, which is located in Asia, has unique qualities when it comes to things like language, religion, music, art, and literature.
+The country, which is located in Central America, has unique qualities when it comes to things like language, religion, music, art, and literature.
 Like most cultures around the globe, religion has played a crucial role in shaping and determining the way of life for citizens of Nicaragua.
 The variety of cultures in the nation have been influenced by different heritages from previous times, especially during the period of colonial Spanish rule.

 The modern Nicaraguan music style is a blend of several other styles, namely indigenous, European, and Spanish styles.
 The musical instruments include the likes of the common marimba and others that are found throughout Central America.
 The Caribbean coast of the nation has been influenced by African music styles together with the native styles as well.
 The most common form of dance is known as the “palo de mayo,” which is a particularly loud and energetic style.
 The North and Central regions mostly have evidence of European heritage with dances such as the “mazurcas” being popular.
 The Masaya and Pacific regions have also been equally influenced.